 - Software Defined Radio

-Rockwell Collins selects PrismTech’s OpenSplice DDS to support its Tactical Air Control Party Modernization Program.
+Rockwell Collins selects Vortex OpenSplice DDS to support its Tactical Air Control Party Modernization Program.

 Rockwell Collins' NJF software provides a modern, mission-centric graphical user interface, updated information exchange capabilities and integration with US and International defense forces in an all-inclusive, digital machine-to-machine close air support and surface-to-surface field artillery targeting solution, enabling interoperability with command and control and aircraft systems such as the Theater Battle Management Control System (TBMCS) and the Advanced Field Artillery Tactical Data System (AFATDS).
 NJF controls and monitors a host of tactical radios, modems, data links, navigation devices, laser range finders, and video receivers, enabling the modern warfighter to have a highly configurable tactical application for vehicular and dismounted strike and situational awareness mission operations.

-Rockwell Collins announces new SDR Offering with PrismTech Spectra products
+Rockwell Collins announces new SDR Offering with Spectra SDR products

 Rockwell Collins has announced the introduction of its new Software Defined Radio Software Communications Architecture Waveform Development System (SCA WDS).

-The offering is made possible through a strategic relationship with PrismTech.
-Under the terms of the agreement, Rockwell Collins will bundle its FlexNet Four Radio with PrismTech's Spectra Software Defined Radio (SDR) development products.
+Under the terms of the agreement, Rockwell Collins will bundle its FlexNet Four Radio with the Spectra Software Defined Radio (SDR) development products.
 This allows international customers and SDR users to develop their own SCA-compliant waveforms, either new or reformatted legacy, on SCA -compliant military specified radios.